AniGEA/credit-risk-classification/README.md

 ## Dataset Location

 The dataset used in this analysis is stored in the Credit_Risk directory.
-The file is named lending_data.csv.
+The file is named [Link Text](credit-risk-classification/Credit_Risk/lending_data.csv

 The dataset consists of a 77536-line CSV file.